top of page

 Absent Responses: If caregivers are emotionally or physically unavailable (due to depression, overwhelming circumstances, or necessity), the baby's system has to manage intense feelings alone - like trying to learn a partner dance by yourself.

 While these early patterns run deep, our nervous systems retain the ability to learn new regulation patterns throughout life.
-Through relationships with attuned others - whether friends, partners, or therapists - we can experience that regulatory dance again, this time with conscious awareness.
-Each positive interaction becomes a new lesson in the dance of emotional regulation.
+Through relationships with attuned others - whether friends, partners, therapists - or with our adult self, we can experience that regulatory dance again, this time with conscious awareness.

 When this learning is disrupted, the emotional responses that were never soothed don't disappear — they get stored.
 Decades later, a moment of rejection or loneliness can trigger the same overwhelming distress you felt as a baby, and you reach for whatever provides instant relief.
 These stored reactions are emotional fossils — survival software from your earliest experiences running in your adult life.
 Read Why Your Emotions Overreact to understand the mechanism.